 Evidence Synthesis

 Results from evidence-based reviews suggest that oral magnesium supplementation may help prevent migraines.
-Dose of 600 mg/day of trimagnesium dicitrate for adults or 9 mg/kg/day of magnesium oxide divided into tid three times a day for children and adolescents were found to be effective.
+Dose of 600 mg/day of trimagnesium dicitrate for adults or 9 mg/kg/day of magnesium oxide divided into three times a day for children and adolescents were found to be effective in preventing migraines.
 Side effects are minimal and most commonly include gastrointestinal upset. {grade_c}

 A systematic review of four experimental studies on adult migraineurs in emergency settings found no evidence to support the use of intravenous magnesium sulfate as an acute treatment for migraine and, as a result, the Canadian Headache Society recommended against its use despite minimal adverse side effects (flushing). {grade_c}